|

 Photograph Collection, undated

-5 b & w negatives
+5 B/W negatives

 SWCPC 728 E1

 This collection consists of images of an unidentified couple standing together.
-Dr.

-Texas.
-In 1955 he joined the staff of Texas Western College where he was a professor of
+University of Texas.
+In 1955 he joined the staff of Texas Western College where

-history and government.
-He retained his position until his retirement in 1970.
-He died in
+he was a professor of history and government.
+He retained his position until his